 1. Give Your Windows a New Lease of Life

 Newer windows have an energy-efficient coating that will minimize the infrared and ultraviolet light that passes through the glass and into the home.
 This coating helps in both the winters and summers.
-During winter, these windows retain the indoor heat and not let it escape.
+During winter, these windows retain the indoor heat and do not let it escape.
 On the other hand, during the warmer months, the windows reflect the heat away, thus preventing the rooms from heating up.
-This significantly reduces the burden on your air conditioning, meaning lower electric bills!
+This significantly reduces the burden on your air conditioning, meaning reduced electrical bills!

 2. Seal Your Windows for Air Leaks